-- Current in unemployment insurance and workers' compensation taxes, penalties, and/or interest or related payment plan; - Located within the State of Arkansas; - Currently liable for Arkansas State Business and Occupation tax; - In need of assistance in training future and current employees; - Able to contract for customized, short-term, training services (typically less than 6-9 months); - Have not laid-off workers within 120 days to relocate. - Committed to employ all individuals upon successful completion of the training; and - Identified as "In-demand" as defined by WIOA Section 3(23) and determined by LEVERAGE; or - Declining, but there is a compelling reason justifying investment in customized training. - Paid for, in part, by participating employer, who must pay a "significant cost" of the training.
+- Current in unemployment insurance and workers' compensation taxes, penalties, and/or interest or related payment plan; - Located within the State of Arkansas; - Currently liable for Arkansas State Business and Occupation tax;

+- In need of assistance in training future and current employees; - Able to contract for customized, short-term, training services (typically less than 6-9 months); - Have not laid-off workers within 120 days to relocate. - Committed to employ all individuals upon successful completion of the training; and - Identified as "In-demand" as defined by WIOA Section 3(23) and determined by LEVERAGE; or - Declining, but there is a compelling reason justifying investment in customized training. - Paid for, in part, by participating employer, who must pay a "significant cost" of the training.

 (Customized training will not supersede the individual's rights for consumer choice.)
-The Little Rock/North Little Rock MSA Workforce Development Area's partners also offer incumbent worker training programs for existing businesses.
+The Little Rock/ North Little Rock MSA Workforce Development Area's partners also offer incumbent worker training programs for existing businesses.
 For example, the Arkansas Department of Career Education's Office of Skills Development offers several grant programs which provide training to existing businesses throughout the region.

-The Business Services teams of both the Central Arkansas Workforce Area and City of Little Rock Workforce Area will begin exploring avenues to share data, collaborate on business assistance, and coordinate outreach efforts in order to avoid duplication of services and provide first class service.
-The two Business Services teams met for the first time in April of 2017 to explore web-based platforms for coordination and collaboration.
-These meetings will continue each quarter (or on an asneeded basis).
+As a region, the two Central Arkansas and City of Little Rock's Business Services team will begin exploring avenues to share data, collaborate on business assistance, and coordinate outreach efforts in order to avoid duplication of services and provide first-class service.
+The two Business Service teams met for the first time in April of 2017 to explore web-based platforms for coordination and collaboration.
+These meetings will continue each quarter (or on an as-needed basis).